K Camp

-Kristopher Thomas Campbell (born April 27, 1990), better known by his stage name K Camp (stylized as K CAMP), is an American rapper from Atlanta, Georgia.
-He is signed with Interscope Records and released his debut EP In Due Time in 2014.
-He is best known for the singles "Money Baby", "Comfortable" and "Cut Her Off", the last one receiving a nomination at the 2014 BET Hip Hop Awards.
-His debut album Only Way Is Up was released in September 2015 and peaked at number 20 on the Billboard 200 chart.
-His 2019 single, "Lottery (Renegade)", gained notoriety for being used as a meme on the video sharing platform TikTok.
+Kristopher Thomas Campbell (born April 27, 1990), known professionally as K Camp (stylized as K CAMP) is an American rapper, singer, and songwriter.
+Born in Milwaukee and raised in Atlanta, Georgia, Campbell began his recording career in 2009.
+He first garnered attention for his 2013 single "Money Baby", which led him to sign with Interscope Records.
+Released in December of that year, his single "Cut Her Off" (remixed featuring 2 Chainz) became his first and highest-charting entry—at number 49—on the Billboard Hot 100.
+Both songs received platinum certifications by the Recording Industry Association of America (RIAA) and preceded the release of his debut extended play (EP), In Due Time (2014).

+Campbell's debut studio album, Only Way Is Up (2015) peaked at number 20 on the Billboard 200 and was supported by the double platinum-certified single, "Comfortable."
+His 2019 single, "Lottery (Renegade)" marked a brief period of commercial resurgence for its usage on the video service TikTok.
+Following its long-sustained popularity on the platform, he signed with the TikTok-subsidiary company SoundOn in 2023.

-Campbell was chosen as part of the XXL 2015 Freshman Class and named by Rolling Stone as a "New Artist You Need To Know".
+Campbell founded the record label, Rare Sound, in 2018.
+He was selected as part of the XXL 2015 Freshman Class, and named by Rolling Stone as a "New Artist You Need To Know" that same year.
+He has also received nominations for a BET Hip Hop Award and an iHeartRadio Music Award.

 Early life

 Campbell was born in Milwaukee, Wisconsin but grew up in Atlanta, Georgia.
-His family introduced him to music at an early age and he has attributed some of his biggest influences as Andre 3000, Tupac Shakur, and The Notorious B.I.G.
+His family introduced him to music at an early age and he has attributed some of his biggest influences as André 3000, Tupac Shakur, and The Notorious B.I.G.
 He attended Osborne High School.

 Career

 Campbell began performing in high school, performing as part of a group called HBC (Head Busser Clique).
 After the group broke up, Campbell continued with music, performing at open mic contests which were also frequented by artists such as Waka Flocka Flame.
 He released a mix named "All Night" in 2009.
 It gained popularity in the Atlanta music scene and its popularity inspired Campbell to start taking music seriously.
 He followed up with other mixes that included "Fan4Life" and "Show Money," and "Slumlords."
 These mixes began a movement in Atlanta with his "slums," a term coined to represent his family, friends, and fans.
+Campbell increased his notoriety in the independent Atlanta rap scene after appearing as a guest feature on Kirby Tha Hottest’s “Shawty Go”.
 Campbell wanted to extend his career beyond the Atlanta music scene and landed a deal with Interscope Records where he released his debut EP in 2014.